adaniloff/sample-git-explanation/doc/3-user-guide.md

     > Why ?
 Just an example: on an external environment, you might not have access to your favorite tools...

 **That's it !
 You can now read you book (which means, check the files in your project, use it as you want, etc) !**
 Oh but ...
 2 years have passed now, and you've heard some words meanings have changed !
 Also, there are new words in the English language...
 With `git`, if you already have a dictionnary, you do not have to buy a new one !
-You can just __update__ it, then __upgrade__ it !
+You can just __update (1)__ it, then __upgrade (2)__ it !

+*(1) updating is the process which update your index.
+Basically, it's asking the library store if a new dictionnary has been published.
+That does'nt chznge yours.*
+*(2) however, by upgrading your project, you change its content.
+It's like, trading your old dictionnary for a new one*

 3) The command to do the __update__  is `git fetch`.
     > Do not forget that in our example, our __editor__ is called "origin" !